sajjadGG/book-python/basics/oop/attribute.rst

     # AttributeError: 'Astronaut' object has no attribute 'name'

-Get all dynamic attrubutes and values
+Get all dynamic attributes and values
 =====================================
 * ``obj.__dict__``